 Our estimates of the short-term potential budget impact of these programs were more variable and depended on using averages across relatively sparse data, especially for the digital programs.
 Using averages of the available data within program type and the assumptions in our analysis, in-person individual DPPs had positive annual budget impacts over five years, while in-person group and digital coached programs appear to be cost-saving in the short-term.
 We estimated that a digital fully-automated program was relatively budget neutral or slightly cost-saving, but available data was most limited for this category of programs.

+A limitation of this analysis is that there was wide variation in the 1) sources of data and 2) the number and types of analyses performed, which may influence the comparability of results across program types.
 It should also be noted that this analysis was based on annual program costs that did not include development or start-up costs for these programs, which may be substantial.
 One area where further research would be helpful is the tabulation of such costs, as well as detailed cost and cost offset data from implementations of DPPs in different settings.